Email Marketing for Beginners: A Simple Guide That Actually Works

 The 4 building blocks of email marketing

 2. A way to collect subscribers.
 A signup form plus a reason to join — usually a lead magnet.
-Put the form everywhere you show up.
+Put the form everywhere you show up — here’s how to collect email addresses on a website.

 3. A welcome sequence.
 The automated emails that greet new subscribers.
 This is your highest-open, highest-impact email — don’t skip it.
 Full playbook: how to write a welcome email sequence.